The Opposite of Spoiled by Ron Lieber

 - Fast-paced, consumption-driven culture

-- It can be used as a tool to teach values, responsibility, and life skills
+- Can teach values, responsibility, and life skills

 - Few chores or responsibilities